A Rollercoaster Bug Fix Journey – PVE Node Shows 'Unknown' Status Failure

 - Reinstalled

-: restored the modified files (temperature monitoring disappeared), but the node status anomaly still wasn’t fixed, indicating a deeper issue.
+pve-manager: restored the modified files (temperature monitoring disappeared), but the node status anomaly still wasn’t fixed, indicating a deeper issue.

 - Reinstalled